cuhk-mass/memstrata/README.md

 # Managing Memory Tiers with CXL in Virtualized Environments

 This repository contains source code and instructions to reproduce key results in the paper.
-There are four major components:
+There are three major components:

 * Modified Linux kernel (based on v5.19) that supports page coloring and page exchange
 * Modified QEMU (based on v6.2) with page coloring support